North Warren Central School: Athletics

 North Warren has 12 Varsity Sports teams that compete in Class D (smallest of NYS classes) of Section 2 in the NYSPHSAA.
 Most teams compete in the Adirondack League along with several other Class C and D schools in the area.
 Historically the field hockey team has been very successful and recently cross country, soccer, baseball and boys basketball have experienced success.

 Cross country

-The cross country running program is currently under the rule of Eric Bott as the varsity coach and Martin vysholid, and star runner, Robert David Hill running modified.
+The cross country running program is currently under the rule of Iana Torrens combined with Johnsburg and Minerva coaches, Matt Brown and Coach Dani.